silverwind/droppy/README.md

 - **listenHost**: The port to listen on.
 - **listenPort**: The host to listen on.
 - **readInterval**: The minimum time gap in milliseconds in which updates to a single directory are sent.
+- **keepAlive**: The interval in milliseconds in which the server sends keepalive message over the websocket.
+This obviously adds some overhead, but may be needed to keep clients connected when proxies are involved.
+Set to **0** to disable keepalive messages.
 - **linkLength**: The amount of characters in a shortlink.
 - **maxOpen**: The maximum number of concurrently opened files.
 This option is primarily there for Windows servers.
 - **zipLevel**: The level of compression for zip files.
 Ranging from 0 (no compression) to 9 (maximum compression).